ipa320/jenkins_setup/README.md

 jenkins\_setup
 =============

-This repository contains the code (config, src and script files) to setup and run a cob-Jenkins CI server.
+This repository contains the code (config, src and script files) to set up and run a cob-Jenkins CI server.
+Below the setup process is described in detail.

 SETUP: